OsmanKandemir/indicator-intelligence/README.md

 ## Donations

+If you like Indicator-Intelligence and would like to show support, you can use **Buy A Coffee** or **Github Sponsors** feature for the developer using the button below.

 You can use the github sponsored tiers feature for purchasing and other features.

 Sponsor me : https://github.com/sponsors/OsmanKandemir 😊

-If you like Indicator-Intelligence and would like to show support, you can Buy A Coffee for the developer using the button below

 <a href="https://www.buymeacoffee.com/OsmanKandemir" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>